-Senior Demonstrations/Illustrated Talks Ages: 13 and up Time Limit: 15 minutes
+Senior Demonstrations/Illustrated Talks Ages: 13

+and up

-Both Junior and Senior Demonstrations/Illustrated Talks may be either individual or team presentation (May be a composite group from more than one club).
+Both Junior and Senior Demonstrations/Illustrated Talks may be either individual or team presentation.
 All necessary equipment should be provided or arranged for by the 4-H member (computer, projector, materials).
 Topic may be related to a project that the 4-H member is currently involved in.